 **Please note that this date is for Astrobiology only!
 You should check with your prospective home department to ensure that you meet their deadline as well, which for most programs is December 1st.

 The UWAB Admissions Committee will also consider currently enrolled students for admissions to the Astrobiology Program.
 It is important to note that applicants who have advanced significantly toward their graduate degree (e.g., students close to or beyond the General Exam) may be denied admission if the admissions committee determines it is too late for a student to undertake the additional coursework and fieldwork necessary to integrate astrobiology into their research and training.

 Current UW graduate students who would like to apply to the Astrobiology Program should first contact the UWAB Program Administrator at firstname.lastname@example.org.

 Dual-Title PhD In Astrobiology

 The UWAB Program has partnered with eight schools and departments at the UW to develop a Dual-Title PhD curriculum that will allow students to pursue specialized concentrations that result in the degree “Doctor of Philosophy (<Home Department> and Astrobiology).”

-To be eligible for this program, students must first be admitted to a doctoral program in one of these eight participating units:
+To be eligible for this program, students must first be admitted to a doctoral program in one of these eleven participating units: